Laura Harker rounds up some of the finest cartographical representations of the city…

 Yep, the Turner Prize winning artist, well known for exhibiting dissected animals in formaldehyde, has also turned his attention to Berlin map-making.
 Part of a series of various cities, it of course isn’t any ordinary map – it’s made by arranging different surgical blades and needles on a black background to create a 3D effect.
 According to the artist, the aim of the piece is to address surveillance and “dissect… deep-rooted, society-wide anxieties over surveillance… [and] the digitization of warfare.”

 This gorgeous black and white printed diorama map of Berlin was created by Japanese artist Sohei Nishino.
 While walking around the city, he shot many famous sights and landmarks on film from every possible angle.
 Nishino built the maps up by arranging and pasting together selected photographs.
 The final artwork was then reshot to create the final diorama map.

 With a background in architecture and graphic design, Vesa Sammalisto is a multitalented illustrator noted for his characterful map drawings created for Google, Twitter, Cartoon Network, Penguin Books, Monocle, Wired and Qatar Airways, etc. His Berlin map features adorable characters and animals as well as important buildings and landmarks.
-You can buy it as a large map on the viction:ary website or pick up a smaller version alongside a copy of the CITIx60: Berlin travel guide.
+You can buy it as a large map on the viction:ary website.

 Tom Woolley’s cartography might be slightly basic from a geographical point of view but it has the basics mapped out for a perfect Berlin day: third wave coffee and brunch at Five Elephant, urban exploring at Teufelsberg and rooftop tipples up at Klunkerkranich.